Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experimental details

+\textbf{PrediNet architecture.} We based our implementation of PrediNet~\citep{shanahanExplicitlyRelationalNeural} on the authors' publicly available code.
+We used the following hyperparameters: using 4 heads, and 16 relations, a key dimension of 4 (see the original paper for the meaning of these hyperparameters).
+The output of the PrediNet module is flattened and passed to the MLP.

+\textbf{MLP.} The embeddings of the objects are concatenated and passed directly to an MLP.
+The MLP has two hidden layers each with $32$ neurons and a ReLU activation.

-\textbf{Training/Evaluation} We use the sparse categorical crossentropy loss and the Adam optimizer with a learning rate of $10^{-2}$, $\beta_1 = 0.9, \beta_2 = 0.999, \varepsilon = 10^{-7}$.
+\textbf{Training/Evaluation.} We use the crossentropy loss and the Adam optimizer with a learning rate of $10^{-2}$, $\beta_1 = 0.9, \beta_2 = 0.999, \varepsilon = 10^{-7}$.
 We use a batch size of 64.
 We train for 100 epochs and restore the best model according to validation loss.
 We evaluate on the test set.

-\subsubsection{SET}
+\subsubsection{\textit{SET}}

-The card images are RGB images of dimension $70 \times 50$.
-The CNN embedder produces embeddings fo dimension $d=64$ for each card.
+The card images are RGB images of dimension $70 \times 50 \times 3$.
+A CNN embedder processes the images separately and produces embeddings of dimension $d=64$ for each card.
 The CNN is trained to predict the four attributes of each card and then an embedding for each card is obtained from an intermediate layer (i.e., the parameters of the CNN are then frozen).
-Recall that the common architecture is $\texttt{CNN Embedder} \to \{\texttt{Abstractor} \text{ or } \texttt{CoRelNet}\} \to \texttt{Flatten} \to \texttt{Dense(2)}$.
-We tested against the standard version of CorelNet, but found that it did not learn anything.
+Recall that the common architecture is $\texttt{CNN Embedder} \to \{\cdot\} \to \texttt{Flatten} \to \texttt{Dense(2)}$, where $\{\cdot\}$ is an Abstractor, CoRelNet, PrediNet, or an MLP.
+We tested against the standard version of CoRelNet, but found that it did not learn anything.
 We iterated over the hyperparameters and architecture to improve its performance.
 We found that removing the softmax activation in CoRelNet improved performance a bit.
 We describe hyperparameters below.

 \textbf{Common embedder's architecture} The architecture is given by \texttt{Conv2D} $\to$ \texttt{MaxPool2D} $\to$ \texttt{Conv2D} $\to$ \texttt{MaxPool2D} $\to$ \texttt{Flatten} $\to$ \texttt{Dense(64, 'relu')} $\to$ \texttt{Dense(64, 'relu')} $\to$ \texttt{Dense(2)}.
 The embedding is extracted from the penultimate layer.
 The CNN is trained to predict the four attributes of each card until it reaches perfect accuracy and near-zero loss.